jpangburn/sns2ifttt/README.md

 3. Create a new AWS Lambda function, e.g. `sns-to-ifttt`
    1. Use Node.js as runtime
    2. Paste the code inline from the `index.js` file included in this repository
-   3. Set the environment variable `iftttMakerEventName` to be the name of your IFTTT webhook `event_name`
+   3. Set the environment variable `iftttMakerEventName` to be the name of your IFTTT webhook `event_name` (environment variables are set in the Configuration tab in the web interface)
-   4. Set the environment variable `iftttMakeSecretKey` to be your maker `key`
+   4. Set the environment variable `iftttMakerSecretKey` to be your maker `key`
    5. Leave the default handler
    6. Use a basic execution role
    7. Leave the default memory (128MB) and timeout (3s)